SmarDex-Ecosystem/usdn-contracts/script/README.md

 ### Production mode

 For a mainnet deployment, you have to use the shell script.
-It will prompt you to enter the required environment variables :
+The required variables are:

+- the safe address (that will be the owner of the protocol)
 - the rpc url
-- the initial long amount
-- the get wstETH flag
+- the USDN token address
-- the private key of the deployer (or public key if you use a ledger/trezor)

 ```shell
 deployMainnet.sh -s SAFE_ADDRESS -r RPC_URL -u USDN_ADDRESS